 Our Emergency and Trauma Centre at Royal Brisbane and Women’s Hospital is large, busy emergency department.
 We operate 24 hours a day, providing specialised care to adult patients with a serious illness or injury.

-We provide emergency medical services to patients needing urgent care for a wide range of conditions.
 We also have a special expertise in caring for people with:

 - brain and nerve disorders